+land base;

-- land base; - barns and other buildings that support the farm operation; - farm dwelling; and - temporary dwellings required for additional labour or for a retiring farmer - · additional residential unit within the main dwelling and/or accessory building; and - accommodation for additional farm labour if required.
+- Barns and other buildings that support the farm operation; - Farm dwelling; - Additional residential unit within the main dwelling and/or accessory building; and - Accommodation for additional farm labour if required.

 The structures which make up the farm unit will be part of the farm and not on separately titled lots.